Mouthguards Near You

 What are Retainers & Why are They Recommended?

-When a patient receives orthodontic treatment such as braces or Invisalign, it is important to utilize the retainers provided to you post treatment, in order to maintain the position of your straightened teeth.
+When a patient receives orthodontic treatment such as braces or Invisalign, it is important to utilize the retainers provided to you post-treatment, to maintain the position of your straightened teeth.
 After your braces have been removed or your Invisalign treatment is completed, teeth often shift back to their initial position.
 Retainers are typically worn overnight but can be worn throughout the day as well.
 The more often you wear your retainers, the better!